opendialogai/opendialog/readme.md

 ## GitHub Token during docker build

 If you OpenDialog project has a composer dependency on a private GitHub repo, a local auth.json file can be created and used during the docker build.
 To do this, just add a value for the environment variable `GITHUB_TOKEN` in CircleCI

+# Application Envs

+There are a number of environment variables that can be set in the applications `.env` file.
+This section describes some of them

++ `FORCE_HTTPS` - If set to true, all assets will be requested via HTTPS